310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 <th>(A loss isn’t a loss if you refuse to accept defeat to the very end.)</th>

-<th>(Even if no one cares 'bout me anymore, even if I become hated, and the people around me leave…)</th>
+<th>(Even if no one cares  me anymore, even if I become hated, and the people around me leave…)</th>

 <th>(At the very least I, as part of Ryuseitai, will stand my ground with the legacy of my seniors.)</th>
 {% endbubble %}

 {% bubble Tetora grin2 %}
 <th>(Even if the only thing I can do is to stand tall.
-Just like what Taishou told me 'bout how Taichou was in the past… I’ll keep fighting without giving up.)</th>
+Just like what Taishou told me ‘bout how Taichou was in the past… I’ll keep fighting without giving up.)</th>

 <th>(Even if people laugh at me and say I’m incompetent, I’m sure at least Midori-kun and Shinobu-kun'd accept me for who I am.
-They’ll come rushing to me, picking me back up when I’m 'bout to fall.)</th>
+They’ll come rushing to me, picking me back up when I’m ‘bout to fall.)</th>

 <th>(No, I’m sure they’d even fight alongside me.
 I can believe in that, right?)</th>
 {% endbubble %}